geneontology/go-ontology/.github/ISSUE_TEMPLATE/metabolic-biosynthetic-catalytic-process---new-term-request.md

 ---
-name: 'New term request: metabolic/biosynthetic/catalytic process'
+name: Metabolic/biosynthetic/catalytic process - New term request
 about: Request to create a term for x metabolic, biosynthetic or catalytic process
 title: 'NTR - metabolism: [proposed new label]'
-labels: New term request
+labels: metabolism, New term request
 assignees: ''

 ---